OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 <img src="assets/graphics/LinuxArchitecture.png" width=800px>

-All in all, this representation of Linux hardly differentiates it from a generic operating system.
+All in all, in this representation Linux hardly differs from a generic operating system.
 Perhaps this is intuitive as operating system is a generic term and a particular architecture is something that despite its genericity can be recognised from its form.

-### Environment
+## Environment

 <dl>
 	<dt>User Applications</dt>